Falconer Children’s Home

 When Henry retired from his position with the Nationwide Building Society The Falconer Trust was brought into being as the vehicle with which to support the thriving ‘Falconer Children’s Home and Orphanage’.
 If you should have visited Henry and Rene at their home in Goodmayes, Ilford, you would have seen the parcels stacked in the hallway ready for dispatch to the Children’s Home via a freight carrier.

-The task of packing, sorting and dispatching the goods so lovingly given, has now moved to Norfolk where one of Henry’s sons , Ken with his wife Pat have been carrying out the day-to-day running of ‘The Trust’.
+The task of packing, sorting and dispatching the goods so lovingly given, has now moved to Norfolk where one of Henry’s sons , Ken oversees the running of ‘The Trust’.
 An industrial unit in Watton is used for storage of all the donations of clothes, food, toiletries etc., and where the parcels are packed ready for dispatch.
-On average 60 parcels are sent every two months, with a weight of about 950kg.
+On average 60 parcels are sent every six weeks (eight batches per year), with a weight of about 950kg per batch.

-In April 2014 Neil Starling joined the team as Manager of the trust, and is taking on the day-to-day running of the Trust.
+In April 2014 Neil Starling joined the team as Manager of the trust, and is responsible for the day-to-day running of the Trust.

 In February 2015 Neil and Ken were photographed for articles on the Falconer Trust which appeared in the Eastern Daily Press and the Watton and Swaffham Times.